Kalmat/SimpleClock/README.md

 This is a very simple clock which just shows the in-game time in a human-friendly way, as well as the remaining time to Night or Day (usual leeping or Wake up times).

-USAGE:
-* Press 'P" to change clock position on secreen if clock conflicts with other mods.
-* Change this key in config file (config\simpleclock-common.toml) if this key conflicts with other mods.

 NOTE: There is a hidden "gift" which can only be found when looting chests in highly dangerous places...
 Good Luck! (for this, you will have to install this mod on server as well).

 ### USAGE ###

 * Press 'P" to change clock position on secreen if clock conflicts with other mods.
-* Change this key in config file (config\simpleclock-common.toml) if this key conflicts with other mods.
+* Change this key in config file (config\simpleclock-common.toml) if this key conflicts with other mods (avoid reserved vanilla keys)

 ### How do Install it? ###